desiro/vRNAsite/manual.md

     output directory and prefix for result files

 --fasta,-fsa
-    fasta file with all mutants; one entry for each RNA from wild-type and all mutants; will create all possible combinations between mutants and wild-type; naming: \">name WT\" or \">name mut_name:start-end\"; start and end defines which part in the WT should be replaced with the mutant string
+    fasta file with all mutants; one entry for each RNA from WT and all mutants; will create all possible combinations between mutants and WT;
+    naming: \">name WT\" or \">name mut_name:start-end\"; start and end defines which part in the WT to be replaced with the mutant string

 --reverse,-rev
     creates reverse of each strain if set (default: False)